-25.10 Transportation for Accident Victim
+25.09 Transportation for Accident Victim

-If an injured employee requires assistance, transportation to the employee's home shall be provided by the employer.
+If an injured employee is injured at work and requires assistance, transportation to the employee's home or to the hospital shall be provided by the Employer.

-25.11 Day of Injury
+25.10 Day of Injury

 An employee who cannot complete the shift due to an injury at work shall be paid regular wages for the remainder of the shift.